mk-fg/fgtk/README.rst

 Script to keep persistent, unique and reasonably responsive ssh tunnel.
 Mostly just a wrapper with collection of options for such use-case.

+ssh-reverse-mux-\*
+^^^^^^^^^^^^^^^^^^

+Python 3.6+ (asyncio) scripts to establish multiple ssh reverse-port-forwarding ("ssh -R") connections to the same tunnel-server from mutliple hosts using same exact configuration on each.

+Normally, first client host will bind the "ssh -R" listening port and all others will fail, but these two scripts negotiate unique port within specified range to each host, so there are no clashes and all tunnels work fine.

+Tunnel server also stores allocated ports in a db file, so that each client gets more-or-less persistent listening port.

+Each client negotiates port before exec'ing "ssh -R" command, identifying itself via -i/--ident string (derived from /etc/machine-id by default), and both client/server need to use same -s/--auth-secret to create/validate MACs in each packet.

 urlparse
 ^^^^^^^^